PierfrancescoSoffritti/android-youtube-player/README.md

 }, true);
 ```

-That's all you need.
+That's all you need, a YouTube video is now playing in your app.

 # YouTubePlayerView
-`YouTubePlayerView` is the access point to the library.
+`YouTubePlayerView` is the access point to the *core* library.

 You can add the View to your layout